 What are topics, topic clusters and pillar pages in SEO?

-An introduction to pillar pages, topics, and topic clusters.
+An introduction to pillar pages, topics, and topic clusters in SEO.

 Pillar pages, topics and topic clusters have become vital components of a successful inbound marketing strategy and have changed the way marketers approach SEO.